-The impacted as-planned method of delay analysis is a technique which forecasts or predicts a delay’s effect on a project’s completion date.
-This delay analysis method involves the insertion or addition of activities representing delays or changes into the baseline schedule to determine the impact of those delay activities.
-Use of the impacted as-planned schedule analysis method is generally restricted to the quantification of delays for contemporaneous requests for time extensions.
+The impacted as-planned method of delay analysis is a technique commonly used during a construction project’s execution to forecast a delay’s effect on the project’s critical path and completion date.
+It is also used to model a past delay’s effect on the project completion date to address a project’s delayed finish.
+This delay analysis method involves the insertion or addition of activities representing delays into the baseline schedule to determine the impact of those specific delay activities on the project completion date.
+The impacted as-planned schedule analysis method is generally used to quantify delays for contemporaneous requests for time extensions.